 Parallel to Degraves Street are the Port Phillip Arcade and Scott Alley which runs south from Flinders Lane.
 Inside the arcade are a number of cafés and takeaway spots.

 Between Swanston and Russell streets, this slender Chinatown laneway extends from Lonsdale Street to Little Bourke Street.
-Tattersalls offers some of Melbourne’s best Chinese restaurants, such as Shanghai Dumpling House, where queues for the soup dumplings often form, and North Indian institution Gaylord.
+Tattersalls offers some of Melbourne’s best Chinese restaurants, such as Shanghai Dumpling House, where queues for the soup dumplings often form.
 Follow dinner with a drink at Section 8, one of the original shipping-container bars.

 This central laneway runs from Bourke Street Mall to Little Collins Street between Elizabeth and Swanston.
 It’s been a designated canvas for the City of Melbourne’s Street Art Project since 2008; the walkway between towering buildings has 550 square metres of city-approved graffiti wall space.